Friends with Benefits

 Is it any good?

-Can a movie be formulaic and still be pretty good?
-In the case of FRIENDS WITH BENEFITS, the answer is a resounding yes.
-Though it tries hard to rise above the romcom cliches -- even going so far as to mock the fantasies that the worst movies of the genre spin -- it inevitably follows the same trajectories, serving up a happily-ever-after ending that the audience spots from the moment the two leads meet.
+FRIENDS WITH BENEFITS may be formulaic, but surprisingly it's still pretty good.
+It tries hard to rise above the romcom cliches -- even going so far as to mock the fantasies that the worst movies of the genre spin -- though it inevitably follows the same trajectories, serving up a happily-ever-after ending that the audience spots from the moment the two leads meet.

 Still, Friends with Benefits is surprisingly entertaining, thanks in part to Kunis -- who combines comedic chops with gorgeous-but-approachable looks and a winning personality -- and a parade of gifted supporting actors (Jenna Elfman, Woody Harrelson, and the always tip-top Patricia Clarkson and Richard Jenkins) who can do no wrong.
 Timberlake manages to stay above water; sometimes, he's even persuasively charming.
 Yet you have to wonder what this movie could have been had it not given into the expected outcome, coming up instead with an ending that would still be satisfying but bold and -- dare we say it -- more realistic.
 No such luck.